brclar15/tabCap/continueWork.md

   - generate various editions (with all editorial additions, just what's on the stone, etc)
 - dig deeper into retellings of the "battle books"
   - analyze significance of figures shown on the stone for those books
+- dig deeper into the inclination towards Poseidon
 - add image citations for visual retellings
 - add rough line ranges for Iliad passages
   - calculate relative sizes within work and within book, *maybe*?
+- Plokamos social links between figures on stone, *maybe*?

 ### Broader Expansion
 - look at an analyze other Iliadic retellings